outdreamer/build-a-cure/docs/tasks/examples.md

 	- identify relevance structures (connections, truth, organization, optimization, usefulness) of high-similarity structures (extremes, opposites, reduction & isolation/distribution functions) in error structures (like an imbalance) of high-variation structures (power distribution, positive/negative charge, priority direction/extremity, causal direction)

+	- apply definitions of core structures of relevance structures to generate/filter/find/derive/connect solutions

-	- apply definition routes of cost as a core structure of optimization
+		- apply definition routes of cost as a core structure of efficiency, which is a core structure of optimization
 			- identify solution steps or solution(s) that optimize a definition of cost/reward
 				- definition route of cost on an interface like information would be an 'information loss', where a reward/benefit would be an 'information gain'
 				- definition route of cost on structural interface would be 'position change in direction away from target position', where a reward would be a 'position change in direction toward target position'

 ## generate solution automation workflows by permuting variables of problems/solutions

+	- apply structures (combinations, sequences) of core problem-solving functions (find, apply, derive, generate, connect, change, reduce) as connection functions

 	- general insight paths permute variables of problems/solutions, like:
 		- formats